Codeception/codeception.github.com/_posts/2019-04-20-codeception-3.0.markdown

 ### Final Notes

 Thanks for everyone who have been with us all this years and who helps making Codeception better every day.
-Again, thanks to **Naktibalda** for taking care of maintainting minor releases and building compatibility bridge.
+Again, thanks to **Naktibalda** for taking care of maintaining minor releases and building compatibility bridge.

 Thanks to **Otto Kekäläinen from [Seravo](https://seravo.com)** for generous donation.

 And a few words from Michael Bodnarchuk, who started Codeception 8 years ago:

 > As a person who is interested in quality and testing I was interested in answering the question: what needs to be tested at first place.
 And the best answer I found so far is to get that information from the user feedback.
 Sometimes, a bug can be found only by a regular user, without causing a stack trace.
-And what I'd love to see, that users of web site or web applciation could submit such bugreports instantly.
+And what I'd love to see, that users of web site or web application could submit such bugreports instantly.
 That's why I built **[Bugira Bugtracker](https://www.bugira.com), my new SaaS product to get bugreports from your users**.
 If you like my projects like Codeception or CodeceptJS, please [try Bugira](https://bugira.com) as well.
 It will help you to establish better communication with you users and build a better products!